AlexMerxer/Learning/HtmlNotes.md

          syntax : <a href="WWW.xyz.com" alt="xyz"></a>
-    Note: href attribute represents the interactive link which takes us to the website alt attribute tells about the image or link if they doesnt work
+    Note: href attribute represents the interactive link which takes us to the website alt attribute tells about the image or link if they doesnt work Target tag is used make the link to open in new tab Syntax ex: target ="_blank"

 12. Image tag is used to represent the graphical content of the web page.
     Image tag has its attributes which are src,alt,width,height...etc